betterscientificsoftware/bssw.io/Articles/Blog/BetterScientificSoftwareThroughTesting.md

 #### Publication date: Feb 2, 2018

 *In November 2017, Tom Evans gave a webinar entitled "[Managing Defects in HPC Software Development](https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar012)" in the series [Best Practices for HPC Software Developers](https://ideas-productivity.org/events/hpc-best-practices-webinars/).
-In this article, Tom summarizes how the strategies he employs have helpd him deliver better science.*
+In this article, Tom summarizes how the strategies he employs have helpd his teams deliver better science.
+Tom is a scientist at Oak Ridge National Laboratory; he leads the project "Coupled Monte Carlo Neutronics and Fluid Flow Simulation of Small Modular Reactors," part of the [DOE Exascale Computing Project](https://www.exascaleproject.org).*

 <br>